rcmdnk/ec2/README.md

   --all, -a                          Set 1 to ignore preset filters.
   --aws-profile                      Profile name for aws cli (if not
                                      specified, the default profile is used.)
-  --cli-input-json-directory         A json file which has parameters to launch
+  --cli-input-json, -c               A json file which has parameters to launch
                                      an instance.
 Multiple files can be
                                      assigned by comma separated list.
                                      If multiple files are given, secondary